Claimed value of sleepy NY estate could come to haunt Trump - WTMJ

 Seven Springs is an outlier in a Trump real estate portfolio filled with glossy high-rises and gold-plated amenities.
 It is listed on his website as a family retreat, although Trump hasn’t been there in more than four years.

 At the heart of the estate is the mansion built as a summer getaway in 1919 by Eugene Meyer, who went on to become Federal Reserve chairman and owner of The Washington Post.
-In 2006, while pushing a plan to build luxury homes on the property, Trump floated the idea that he and his family were going to move into the mansion, but that never happened.
+In 2006, while pushing a plan to build luxury homes on the property near Mount Kisco, Trump floated the idea that he and his family were going to move into the mansion, but that never happened.

 Brand new, the 28,322-square-foot dwelling featured more than a dozen bedrooms, an indoor swimming pool, a bowling alley and a tennis court.
 Meyer’s daughter, the late Washington Post publisher Katharine Graham, was married at Seven Springs in 1940.